rip/Vanilla-Card-Balance-Checkers/README.md

 ```
 ###### carding, hacking, etc is illegal.

-maybe a simple captcha could possibly help deter some of it.
+maybe a simple captcha could possibly help deter some of it. (most?)

-without contradicting the simplicity and ease of activation, maybe a registration/alt login method? idk.
+without contradicting the simplicity and ease of activation, maybe a registration/alt login method?